Yiling-Huo/yiling-huo.github.io/resources.md

   <a href="/files/resources/python/chinese-cloze.zip" download>Download</a>.
 [Tutorial](https://yiling-huo.github.io/tutorials/2023/02/06/How-to-process-cloze.html).
 Two scripts that process data collected from cloze tasks in Chinese.
 In a cloze task, the participant sees incomplete sentences and is asked to complete the sentence by providing one or a few words.

+- Compare images from two folders:

+  <a href="/files/resources/python/compare_images.py" download>Download</a>.
+[Tutorial](https://yiling-huo.github.io/tutorials/2023/03/30/compare-images.html).
+A python script that compares images from to folders to search for duplicates.

 ## R scripts:

 - Remove outliers: